Saint Augustine Florida

 Personal experiences abound in other parts of the restaurant:

 Two patrons who were sitting at an upstairs table, and three waiters, watched in amazement as two salt shakers danced around the table, several times.

-All the table candles were always put out during the closing routine.
-Imagine the surprise of the opening staff when all the candles were found lit on the tables upstairs!
-Someone was trying to help!
+All table candles are always put out as part of the restaurant’s nightly routine.
+Imagine the surprise of the opening staff when all the candles are found lit on the tables upstairs!
+Someone is trying to help!

 Throughout the building, clothes and purses are moved around by unseen energy.